stylify/web/content/docs/integrations/nette.md

 navigationTitle: "Nette"
 navigationIconPath: '/images/brands/nette.png'
+image: '/integrations/nette/header.jpg'
+ogImage: '/integrations/nette/og-image.jpg'

 title: Using Stylify CSS in Nette Framework
-description: "Learn how to integrate the Stylify CSS into the Nette Framework."
+description: "Learn how to integrate the Stylify CSS into the Nette Framework.
+Code your Nette website faster with Stylify CSS."
+howToSchemaTitle: 'How to use Stylify CSS in Nette.'
+howToSchemaSteps: [
+	{
+		"name": "Stylify CSS installatiom",
+		"text": "Install @stylify/bundler package using CLI like YARN or NPM.", "url": "#installation",
+	},
+	{
+		"name": "Usage",
+		"text": "Add Stylify CSS build module into astro.config.mjs.", "url": "#usage",
+	},
+	{
+		"name": "Configuration",
+		"text": "Extend Stylify CSS configuration however you need.
+Configure variables, components, custom selectors and a lot more.", "url": "#configuration",
+	},
+]
 ---

+Nette is a PHP web framework made in Czech Republic focused on fast and rapid web development.

 Since Nette Framework doesn't use any bundler by default.
 Therefore you an use onl the [Bundler](/docs/bundler) or configure bundler and use Stylify with [Webpack](/docs/integrations/webpack) or [Rollup.js](/docs/integrations/rollupjs) and etc.
 ´